|Greater Seattle Chapter|

 This Chapter serves Greater Seattle and the Puget Sound area of Washington State.
-It is a member of the Council of Northwest Chapters [CNC] which is a district council for chapters in the Pacific Northwest.
+It is a member of the Council of Northwest Chapters (CNC), a district council for chapters in the Pacific Northwest.
 The CNC meets several times a year.
-Our two day Mini-Conference in April is at the Bavarian resort town of Leavenworth, Washington.
-In September we participate in the Deutchesfest in Odessa, Washington where we promote the Germans from Russia with a booth in the Street fair, a parade entry with Catherine the Great, and genealogy classes in conjunction with the Center for Volga German Studies of Concordia University at Portland, Oregon.
+Our two-day Mini-Conference in April is at the Bavarian resort town of Leavenworth, Wash.
+In September we participate in the Deutchesfest in Odessa, Wash., where we promote Germans from Russia with a booth in the street fair, a parade entry with Catherine the Great, and genealogy classes in conjunction with the Center for Volga German Studies of Concordia University at Portland, Ore.

 The Greater Seattle chapter hosted the annual AHSGR National Convention in 1979 and in 1992 co-hosted the convention with Tacoma’s late Rainier Chapter.
-It also participated as a member of the Council of Northwest Chapters in hosting the 2003 AHSGR Convention in Yakima, Washington and provided many volunteers for the 2012 AHSGR Convention in Portland, Oregon.
+It also participated as a member of the Council of Northwest Chapters in hosting the 2003 AHSGR Convention in Yakima, Wash., and provided many volunteers for the 2012 AHSGR Convention in Portland.

-We meet 6 times a year.
+We meet six times a year.
 Most meetings are at Christ Lutheran Church in North Seattle.
-Our Anniversary meeting in February features German food.
+Our anniversary meeting in February features German food.
 There are potluck and program meetings in April and June.
-At our family picnic in August – we love to play Bannock – the game of Bones played by ancestors).
-Our Oktoberfest and Bazaar is in October, and we have a catered German Holiday lunch in December where we sing carols in German, and have visits from the Peltznickle and the Christkinde child who pass out traditional goodie sacks of candy, nets, cookies and the traditional orange.
+At our family picnic in August, we love to play Bannock, the game of Bones played by ancestors.
+Our Oktoberfest and Bazaar is in October, and we have a catered German Holiday lunch in December, where we sing carols in German and have visits from the Peltznickle and the Christkind, who pass out traditional sacks of candy, nets, cookies and the traditional orange.
 Participation at our meetings is at about 35 to 55 members and guests.
 A key to sustaining interest is our programs which have been both entertaining and educational.
 We now find that our members are both Volga and Black Sea/Ukraine so have tried to provide a more balanced series of programs.

 Our chapter board meetings are held six times a year in January, March, May, July, September, and November.
 These meetings are used to set membership goals and to do the financial and management business of the chapter.
 The meetings are attended by the Executive Committee, comprised of Chapter Officers and the committee chairmen, who have special overall assignments including membership, programs, arrangements, genealogy and finance.
 Ideas are exchanged in these meetings to generate information for the chapter newsletter, to promote membership recruitment, to select fund raising activities and to further the organization's goals.
 Board meetings are open to Chapter members as non-voting guests.